waynodiablo/Oystercard/intro_to_the_web/walkthroughs/26_skinny_controllers.md

 -<%= @player_1.name %> vs. <%= @player_2.name %>
 +<%= @game.player_1.name %> vs. <%= @game.player_2.name %>

 -<%= @player_2.name %>: <%= @player_2.hit_points %>HP
 +<%= @game.player_2.name %>: <%= @game.player_2.hit_points %>HP
 ```

-> I'm not happy about the violation of the [Law of Demeter](http://devblog.avdi.org/2011/07/05/demeter-its-not-just-a-good-idea-its-the-law/) when we call `@game.player.name`.
-We could open the public interface of `Game` further to add a `#player_1_name` method in addition to `#player_1`, or we could include the `Forwardable` module in the `Game` class.
-It's up to you if you live with this code smell :poo:, or you try to eliminate it.

 OK, our controller is much skinnier now!
 Refactoring complexity into the model is hugely advantageous.
 You'll see that we can now implement many User Stories in rapid succession without worrying too much about controller difficulties.
 Let's move on!